 The Buff face mask — really, a neck gaiter — came highly recommended in our roundup of the best masks for running and the best face masks to buy online and for good reason: It can easily be pulled up and down for when one is within or not within six feet of others, and it’s thin enough not to be too uncomfortable while running around town or heading out for an errand on a hot day.
 Though it may look a little funny, it can be turned inside out for what Strategist writer Louis Cheslaw calls “an extended turtleneck.”

-Editors’ note: Earlier this month, a study from Duke University claimed that bandannas blocked very few particles and that wearing neck gaiters, such as Buffs, might actually be worse than wearing no mask at all.
+Editors’ note: Last September, a study from Duke University claimed that bandannas blocked very few particles and that wearing neck gaiters, such as Buffs, might actually be worse than wearing no mask at all.
 A day after that study was released, Slate made a compelling case for why it should not be blindly accepted.
 Buff issued its own statement as well.
 Make of this confusion what you will.

 For the kid who’s always losing their mask